 DPPA Article 14 Requirements

 The DPPA imposes requirements on the federal government with respect to information shared with U.S. state and local authorities.
 Attached is a notification to U.S. state and local authorities of the safeguards in the DPPA.

 The following regional economic integration organization and countries have each been designated by the Attorney General as a “covered country:”

 - Czech Republic;

-With respect to three countries, Denmark, Ireland, and the United Kingdom, Article 27 of the DPPA excludes them from coverage unless the European Commission notifies the United States that Denmark, Ireland, or the United Kingdom has decided that the DPPA applies to its State.
-The EU has notified the United States that Ireland has agreed that the DPPA applies to it, and Ireland has been accordingly designated as a “covered country.”
-With respect to Denmark and the United Kingdom, the Department of Justice intends to move promptly to designate each of those countries as a “covered country” on receiving notice, in accordance with the provisions of Article 27 of the DPPA, that the country has decided that the DPPA applies to it.
+With respect to three countries, Denmark, Ireland, and the UK, Article 27 of the DPPA excludes them from coverage unless the EC notifies the United States that Denmark, Ireland, or the UK has decided that the DPPA applies to its State.
+The EC has notified the United States that Ireland and the UK have agreed that the DPPA applies to it, and each country has been accordingly designated a “covered country.”
+With respect to Denmark, the Department of Justice intends to move promptly to designate it as a “covered country” upon receiving notice, in accordance with the provisions of Article 27 of the DPPA, that Denmark has decided that the DPPA applies to it.

 Designated Federal Agencies and Components